 In Windows Server 2008 and 2008 R2, using Windows Server Backup for incremental Hyper-V backup is complicated and with many incompatibilities and limitations.
 To back up Hyper-V virtual machines, one way is from the parent partition.
 To do that, you need to register the Microsoft Hyper-V VSS writer with Windows Server Backup, which is cumbersome.
 However, if you want to make it simple by backing up the Hyper-V folder on your hard drive, this might cause the virtual machines not working after the restore.

-Luckily, in Windows Server 2012, the Windows Server Backup fully support backing up Hyper-V virtual machines.
+Luckily, in Windows Server 2012, the Windows Server Backup fully supports backing up Hyper-V virtual machines.
 You only need to check the Hyper-V items when you choose what to include in the backup.
 You can also create a scheduled backup to automatically backup virtual machines regularly.

-Part 1.
 Windows Server Hyper-V Backup with Windows Server Backup

 To Backup Hyper-V Virtual Machines in Server 2012: